Maker-Breaker is solved in polynomial time on hypergraphs of rank 3: Conclusion

-In this paper, we have introduced a general notion of danger in a marked hypergraph, and then applied it in the 3-uniform case to get structural results about the Maker-Breaker game on 3-uniform marked hypergraphs (which correspond to hypergraphs of rank 3).
-We have shown that Breaker wins if and only if he can manage the $\D_0$-dangers during three rounds. \\ As a consequence, the winner of the Maker-Breaker game on a hypergraph of rank 3 can be decided in polynomial time.
-Since the 6-uniform case is PSPACE-complete \cite{RW21}, it remains to determine the complexity for hypergraphs of rank 4 and 5. \\ We have also obtained a (basically) optimal logarithmic bound for $\tau_M$ on 3-uniform Maker wins.
-On the other hand, for fixed $k \geq 4$, it is not difficult to exhibit a $k$-uniform hypergraph $H_n$ on $n$ vertices such that $\tau_M(H_n) \geq \lceil\frac{n}{2}\rceil - O(1)$.
-Therefore, the question of finding the best general bound for $\tau_M$ depending on the size of the edges is resolved.
+In this paper, we have obtained a structural characterization of the outcome of the Maker-Breaker game played on hypergraphs of rank 3, and a description of both players' optimal strategies, all based on danger intersections.
+We have shown that Maker wins if and only if she can force the appearance of a nunchaku or a necklace within at most three rounds of play.
+As a consequence, the winner of the Maker-Breaker game on a hypergraph of rank 3 can be decided in polynomial time.
+This result, together with a recent preprint which shows \PSPACE-completeness for 4-uniform hypergraphs \cite{Gal25}, closes the complexity gap for the \makerbreaker problem depending on the size of the edges. \\ Moreover, some games played on graphs that have been studied in the literature can be seen as Maker-Breaker games on some underlying hypergraph of rank 3 and, as such, are now solved as well.
+One such example is the \textit{total domination game} played on the vertex set of a cubic graph $G$, where Maker's winning sets are the open neigborhoods of the vertices of $G$, for which only a partial solution was known before \cite{FM22}.
+Another example is the \textit{$H$-game} played on the vertex set \cite{KMN19} (resp. the edge set \cite{DGM25}) of a graph $G$, where Maker's winning sets are the copies in $G$ of some fixed graph $H$ of order 3 (resp. of size 3). \\ We have also obtained a logarithmic upper bound for $\tau_M$ (the duration of the game) on 3-uniform Maker wins, which is tight up to an additive three rounds as shown by the case of nunchakus.
+On the other hand, for any fixed $k \geq 4$, it is known that a $k$-uniform hypergraph $H_n$ on $n$ vertices such that $\tau_M(H_n) = \lceil\frac{n}{2}\rceil$ exists for all $n$ large enough \cite[Proposition 16]{BDG26}.
+The question of finding the best general bounds for $\tau_M$ depending on the size of the edges is thus resolved.

-All these questions remain open for the more general version of the game which is played on a 3-CNF formula instead of a hypergraph of rank 3.
-The concept of danger and the results from Section \ref{Section1} should translate well to this version, except that there would be two types of dangers at $x$ depending on which value False must assign to $x$.
-Property $J_r()$ should then be checked for both types of dangers.
-It is possible that our proofs generalize to this version, in which case this would show that, apart from some trivial cases, True wins if and only if he can break any manriki that appears during the first three rounds of play, thus validating Rahman and Watson's conjecture \cite{RW20}.
-However, we have not looked into it.
-For now, we only know that this holds for positive 3-CNF formulas.
+\\ In contrast, all these questions remain open for the more general version of the game (\UQBF) which is played on a 3-CNF formula instead of a hypergraph of rank 3.
+The concept of danger should translate to this version, except that there would be two types of dangers at $x$ depending on which truth value Falsifier assigns to $x$.
+For Satisfier to win, it would then be necessary that property $J()$ holds for both types of dangers.
+We do not know if our proofs could partly generalize to this version, thus helping towards proving Conjecture \ref{conjecture}.
+For now, we have only validated Conjecture \ref{conjecture} for positive 3-CNF formulas.